 ACT: 21 or higher on the English section

-Every student is highly encouraged to file the FAFSA to be considered for the most financial aid (including scholarships, grants, loans and Federal Work-Study).
+The FAFSA will open in December this year, and filing by Ohio State’s priority date of February 1 will provide you maximum aid consideration.
+Every student is highly encouraged to file the FAFSA to be considered for the most financial aid, including scholarships, grants, loans and Federal Work-Study.
 Get important dates and simple steps for applying for aid.
-If you can't make the February 1 deadline, complete the FAFSA as soon as you can.
+If you can't make the February 1 priority deadline, complete the FAFSA as soon as you can.